michaelrw19/Point-of-Sale-Demo/README.md

 Each account has different privileges, owner has the highest authorization level.

 # Features:
-- Manage orders and supply purchases.
+- Manage orders various order types and supply purchases.
-- Summary of transactions.
+- Summary of transactions and driver report.
+- Manage products and price modification, customer list, drivers list, user list.
 - User authentication and authorization (RBAC).
 - Receipt printing (Requires ESC/POS printer named "POS-80C" in your computer system).
 - Excel Download (appear in /Downloads).